flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 {==

-Usually there is no need to change the deadbands for the detents as the default values are sufficient in most cases!
+Usually, there is no need to change the deadbands for the detents, as the default values are sufficient in most cases!

 ==}